callum-code/scrabble-solver/README.md

 **Scrabble Solving Application**

 - Enter in your tiles and the current board configuration
-- click solve and the program will find a good word for you to play
+- click find and the program will find a good word for you to play
 - uses a DAWG (Directed Analytic Word Graph) built from a dictionary